 But these tasks are the ones that can make you truly happy.
 They may be difficult, but they’re definitely worth your time and your effort.

 3. If a task isn’t urgent, but it is important, then delegate it.

 If you can’t delegate it, then try to batch the tasks or do them at a time when you know you won’t be very productive.
 Keep your most productive hours for the most important tasks.

 4. If a task isn’t urgent and it’s not important, then why even bother?

-Now, of course, some of the tasks we want to do for fun isn’t important nor urgent.
-For example, going out for a movie or watching TV shows.
-I’m not saying to remove them from your life entirely – although, it would be productive.
-But you can reduce the time you spend on them.
+Now, of course, some of the tasks we want to do for fun aren’t important nor urgent.
+For example, going out for a movie or watching your favourite TV show.

 3. Don’t Multitask